 - Click the icon to download the demo project.
-Please confirm your internet connection. - When the USB Host is connected to a Weintek HMI, the address is set to 1, for testing if the USB Client of another Weintek HMI works normally. - 5.
-This register allows switching to off-line mode on HMI.
-In off-line mode, "Device No Response" message will not show even when HMI is not properly connected.
+Please confirm your internet connection. - When the USB Host is connected to a Weintek HMI, the address is set to 1, for testing if the USB Client of another Weintek HMI works normally. - This register allows switching to off-line mode on HMI.
+In off-line mode, "Device No 5.
+Response" message will not show even when HMI is not properly connected.
 In this case, device related objects can still operate, however, the values are not read by / written to the device. - 6.
-Supported on cMT-CTRL01.
+Supported on cMT-CTRL01. - 7.
+When the health status of the flash disk is poor, please promptly contact your local distributor for assistance to prevent the HMI from experiencing booting issues.